mParticle/docs/src/pages/integrations/google-bigquery/data-warehouse/index.md

 In general, mParticle back-end services will perform the following actions in your BigQuery dataset.

 1. Store each app's data in a separate set of tables.
-1. Create a table for each custom app event name as well as each eCommerce event name that has occurred at least once in the last 30 days.
+2. Create a table for each custom event name as well as each eCommerce event name that has occurred at least once in the last 30 days.
 All other message types (e.g., session start, session end, screen views, etc.) will be put into a single table called [Table Prefix]_"otherevents".
-1. Stream data into each table accordingly.
+3. Stream data into each table accordingly.
 Loaded data should be available for analysis within a few seconds of streaming insertion into a table.
-1. Set expiration time on each table according to the data retention policy configured on the mParticle UI.
+4. Set expiration time on each table according to the data retention policy configured on the mParticle UI.

 Note that mParticle begins loading current data into BigQuery from the time the integration is enabled.
 You can work with mParticle customer support team to load historical data.